foragepm/forage/readme.md

 An IPFS-backed package manager proxy cache, packaged up as an electron menu bar app.

-⚠️ This project is early development and some things may not work and there will be frequent breaking changes ⚠️
+⚠️ This project is early development, things may not work and there will be frequent breaking changes ⚠️

 ## How it works